Provost’s Award for Excellence in Research and Scholarship

 - All nominees will be notified of the status of their nomination by March 14th.

 - Award winners will be honored at the Faculty Awards and Retirement Recognition luncheon on April 7th, and receive a $1,000 honorarium.

 Please direct any questions or requests for information to Benjamin Delp, firstname.lastname@example.org.

-For more information on the Provost Awards.
+Please vist the Office of the Provost website for more information on the Provost Awards.